Handcrafts and folk art in Oaxaca: Arrazola and Tilcajete

 Many buyers of alebrijes assume the works have a longer history in Mexico than they do.
 They were created in the 20th century, with the concept conceived by Mexico City cartonería maker Pedro Linares, who Oaxaca lore states emigrated from Arrazola to the capital.

 The Oaxaca version of alebrijes differ not only by being smaller and carved from wood, but the figures generally are more recognizable as a single animal such as lions, jaguars, iguanas, dragons, dogs, snakes, rather than an amalgam of various animal parts.
 The reason for this is that there is a long Zapotec tradition of the carving of wooden figures.
 The first to develop Oaxaca alebrijes was Manuel Jiménez Ramírez of Arrazola, who created them for over thirty years before his death, using soft copal wood which is still preferred.
 He then painted them in bright colors and with intricate designs.
 He was followed by Santos Pinos and then the craft spread to others in the town.
 It was similar in San Martín Tilcajete, where a few pioneering families started the trend there.
-The two towns originally began selling to tourists but eventually the pieces became collectors’ items that are now sold in shops and galleries in the US and other countries.
+The two towns originally began selling to tourists but eventually the pieces became collector's items that are now sold in shops and galleries in the US and other countries.